Jurassic World: Evolution 2 announced by Frontier Developments

 Elevate your enterprise data technology and strategy at Transform 2021.

 Frontier Developments announced Jurassic World: Evolution 2 today during the Summer Game Fest.
-It is coming out later this year.
+It is coming out later this year for PlayStation 5, Xbox Series X/S, PlayStation 4, Xbox One, and PC.

 The first Jurassic World: Evolution came out in 2018 for PlayStation 4, Xbox One, and PC.
 A Switch version followed in 2020.
 It debuted around the same time as the film Jurassic World: Fallen Kingdom, and now its sequel is releasing in time for the next movie, Jurassic World: Dominion.